rwhartwig/sp_heatmap_project_v1/README.md

 This repo containst the assets to build a container to process data from the Spectrum Protect summary table and build a tape heatmap.

 The Dockerfile builds a Docker R container to create the heatmap pdf.
-The container also includes perl to create the csv file that is used to create he heatmap pdf.
+The container also includes perl to create the csv file that is used to create the heatmap pdf.

 Contents of the repo: